Expert Insights

 How the COVID-19 pandemic will boost digitalization

-Article By Thieß Petersen, Senior Advisor, Global Economic Dynamics Project, Bertelsmann Stiftung, Germany and Lecturer, European University Viadrina The corona crisis has the world in its grip.
+How the COVID-19 pandemic will boost digitalization by Thieß Petersen, Senior Advisor, Global Economic Dynamics Project, Bertelsmann Stiftung, Germany and Lecturer, European University Viadrina The corona crisis has the world in its grip.
 The extent of the social upheavals and the long-term consequences of this pandemic are not yet foreseeable.
-However, there is some evidence that it will further accelerate the…
+However, there is some evidence that…

 Keep reading